Punta de Salinas, un paraiso entre dos playa. Salinas Point, a paradise between two beaches.

 THE SALT PANS

-Salt pans, saltworks, salt ponds, whatever term you want to use, Bani has been producing salt there for over 500 years.
+Salt pans, saltworks, salt ponds, salt flats whatever term you want to use, Bani has been producing salt there for over 500 years.
 This is my favorite part of the area!
 In part, because I have never seen anything like it in person.
 The salt farm is on the road leading to Las Salinas Point.
 You can’t miss the archaic structure and the mountain of salt that resembles piles of snow underneath it.

 The salt ponds are so productive in Las Salinas because of the weather.
 The synergy of the area’s heat, arid climate, sun, and wind is the perfect combination to make salt.
 They use one of the oldest methods of salt production - solar evaporation.
 Solar salt production means they are capturing salt water in shallow ponds where the sun evaporates most of the water.